-Discovery includes ERE, Program Support, Training, Transportation, and G & A. -13.7%.
-The self-employment plan assumes 4 hours and job development will be billed as a milestone service, is billed hourly.
-Discovery It is a milestone service that assumes 10, 20, and 30 hours to complete each of the three milestones levels one to three.
-Each discovery milestone must be completed as per DDA regulations and policy with evidence of completion of the required activities before DDA or the FMS approve them for payment.
+Discovery includes ERE, Program Support, Training, Transportation, and G & A. It is a service that assumes 10, 20, and 30 hours to complete each of the three milestones levels one to three.
+Each discovery milestone must be completed as per DDA regulations and policy with evidence of completion of the required activities before DDA or the FMCS approve them for payment.

-Personal Supports- The rate, developed using the BRICK method is based on hourly BLS wage job code 39-9021 and includes ERE, 32.7%, Program Support, 25.7%, Training 8.6%, Transportation, and G&A with a service adjustment for no shows and and a 5% no show factor and will be billed in 15_minute increments.
+Personal Supports- The rate based on hourly BLS wage job code 21-1093 and includes ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.

-Personal Supports Enhanced Supports- The hourly rate was developed using the Brick method, developed by Optumas, a vendor hired to validate JVGA rates and develop rates for new services.
-The rate, developed using the Brick method, is based on BLS wage data job code 21-1093 and includes the cost components ERE 30.1%, Program Support 24.3%, Training 11.7%, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
-6.5%, 5% for no show and 12% G&A.
+Personal Supports Enhanced Supports- The rate is based on BLS wage data job code 21-1093 and includes the cost components ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.

-Day Habilitation Services- The new Day Habilitation rates were developed by Optumus using the Brick method.
-The rates for Day Habilitation 1:1 and 2:1 are -based on 75% of the BLS wage data job code 21-1093 and include include cost components ERE 30.1%, Facility 22.3%, Program Support 31.8%, Transportation 17.6%, 11.7% Training, Closures 3.61%, and 12% G&A. The hourly rate is doubled for Day Habilitation 2:1.
-The rates for Day Habilitation Small and Large groups are based on 50% of the BLS wage data job code 21-1093 and include cost components

-ERE 30.1%, Facility 22.3%, Program Support 31.8%, Transportation 17.6%, Training, 8%, Closures 3.61%, and 12% G&A as well as a service adjustment.
+Day Habilitation Services-.
+The rates for Day Habilitation 1:1 and 2:1 are based on the BLS wage data job code 21-1093 and include cost components ERE, Facility Program Support, Transportation, Training, and G&A. The rates for Day Habilitation Small and Large groups are based on the BLS wage data job code 21-1093 and include cost components ERE, Facility, Program Support, Transportation Training, and G&A as well as a service adjustment.